pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 * Increased memory usage for some use cases: while the majority of use cases will see an improvement in memory usage with this proposal, there are a few use cases where this might not be the case.
-Specifically in cases where pandas currently does return a view (eg slicing rows) and in the case you are fine with (or don't care about) the current behaviour of it being a view when mutating that subset (i.e. mutating the sliced subset also mutates the parent dataframe), in such a case the proposal would introduce a new copy compared to the current behaviour.
-There is a workaround for this though: The copy is not needed if the previous object goes out of scope, e.g. the variable is reassigned to something else.
+Specifically in cases where pandas currently does return a view (e.g. slicing rows) and in the case you are fine with (or don't care about) the current behaviour of it being a view when mutating that subset (i.e. mutating the sliced subset also mutates the parent dataframe), in such a case the proposal would introduce a new copy compared to the current behaviour.
+There is a workaround for this though: the copy is not needed if the previous object goes out of scope, e.g. the variable is reassigned to something else.

 ## Backward compatibility